Back to Developer Log

 Behind the Scenes: Building the Seoul Trash Map

-1. Data Collection (DBA & Modeling Team)
+1. The Data Collection Challenge (DBA & Modeling Team)

 2. The User Interface (UI/UX Center)

-We wanted the app to feel native and frictionless.
-Instead of forcing users to pan around a heavy map immediately, we implemented a "Location Request" trigger.
-Using the browser's Geolocation API, the map automatically centers on the user and instantly drops markers on the three closest trash bins within a 500m radius.
+Instead of forcing users to pan around a heavy, data-dense map immediately upon opening the app, we implemented a smart "Location Request" trigger.
+Using the mobile browser's native Geolocation API, the map automatically centers on the user's exact coordinates.
+It then instantly drops high-visibility markers on the three closest trash bins within a 500-meter radius.
+This reduces cognitive load and provides an immediate solution to the user's problem.

 0